How-To Guide / Landscaping Invoicing

 When you had 5 clients, manual invoicing made sense.
 You knew all of them by name, sent invoices from your phone, and collected checks when you saw them.
 No system needed.
 But somewhere between 5 clients and 40, the manual approach stopped working and you just kept pushing through it anyway.

 Now the 1st of the month rolls around and you've got 40 invoices to send.
 Some clients are on QuickBooks, some you invoice by text, one guy still gets a paper invoice.
-It takes you 3–4 hours to get through it all.
-And if you miss the 1st by a few days — which happens when your week is slammed — you're now two weeks into the month before some clients even get their invoice.
+It takes you 3 to 4 hours to get through it all.
+And if you miss the 1st by a few days. which happens when your week is slammed. you're now two weeks into the month before some clients even get their invoice.
 They won't pay until they see it.

 Then there's the project work on top of it.
 Mulch installs, cleanups, hardscape jobs.
 Those should be invoiced immediately on completion, but by the time you get home you're cooked.
 The invoice goes out three days later.
 The client's enthusiasm has cooled.
 The check takes another two weeks.